Weekly Event Guidelines and Local Rules

 - hole out all putts (no “gimmies”) except as provided under the USGA rules for match play competition.

 - no “improved lies” unless permitted by a local rule.

-The Championship Class plays from the black tees; A, B, and C play from the blue tees, and Class D plays from the white tees.
+The Championship Class plays from the black tees; A and B play from the blue tees, and Class C plays from the white tees.
 If the sum of a member's handicap index plus his age equals or exceeds 80 he may play from the White tees in all competitions.
 Super Senior and Golden Senior Match competitions are played from the White Tees.

 Weekly prize money for the tied positions will be combined and divided equally among the tied players.

 - Wet grounds: Players have the option to invoke the embedded ball Local Rule b) described below if applicable, or USGA Rule 25-1 for abnormal ground conditions (including casual water).
 25-1 provides the player may lift the ball and drop it from casual water without penalty within one club-length from the nearest point of relief, but not nearer the hole.